Check out this Import overview video to hit the ground running:

 - Custom - if your field doesn't exist, you can create it on the fly and map your data to a newly created custom field(insert link to Importing Custom Fields article, once finished)

-- Click on the dropdown menu to select the corresponding field (Email for example)
+- Click on the dropdown menu to select the corresponding field (Email for example) or click on the suggested field

 - Click on the name of the field you’ve selected so the field box is now highlighted in green